Obstructions to the existence of M{\o}ller maps: M ller maps for classical field theories

 Note that this defines a splitting $(\square +m^2)r(\Phi^\ddagger) = (\square +m^2)\big(G^+(\chi_+\,\Phi^\ddagger) + G^-(\chi_-\,\Phi^\ddagger)\big) = (\chi_+ +\chi_-)\Phi^\ddagger = \Phi^\ddagger$ as a consequence of the property $(\square +m^2)\, G^\pm=\id$ (on sections with past/future compact support) of retarded/advanced Green's operators.
 This second construction yields continuous algebra M{\o}ller maps $K$ which are of the same form as those used in the pAQFT literature, see e.g.\ \cite{Duetsch,Hawkins,RejznerProceedings}. \end{ex}

 In the context of Theorem \ref{theo:FTexistence}, a continuous splitting $r$ is equivalent to the datum of a continuous deformation retract

 between the complex $\FFF$ concentrated in degrees $\{0,1\}$ and the complex $\ker \dd$ concentrated in degree $0$.
 Here $k: \ker \dd \to \FFF$ denotes the continuous cochain map which is defined by the subspace inclusion $\ker \dd \subseteq \FFF^0$ and the continuous cochain map $q: \FFF \to \ker \dd$ is defined uniquely by $k\, q := \id + \partial (-r)$.
 This yields a continuous left inverse of $k: \ker \dd \to \FFF$, i.e.\ $q\, k = \id$, and implies that $-r$ is a continuous homotopy between $k\, q$ and $\id$.
 Note that this equivalence between continuous splittings $r$ and continuous deformation retracts $(k,q,-r)$ relies crucially on the assumption that $\FFF$ is concentrated in degrees $\{0,1\}$.
 Because the complexes considered in the rest of the paper will not belong to this class (in particular, they will have non-trivial ghosts in degree $\FFF^{-1}$), from now on the relevant concept shall be that of a continuous deformation retract.
+(See also the related comment at the beginning of this section.)
 The following theorem is an analytical refinement of Theorem \ref{theo:nonexistence} in the finite-dimensional setting. \begin{theo} Suppose that $(\FFF,\ell)$ is a field theory $L_\infty[1]$-algebra whose underlying cochain complex

 is concentrated in degrees $\{-1,0,\dots,N\}$ for some $-1\leq N\in\bbZ$.
 Assume that there exists a continuous deformation retract

 to a cochain complex $\mathsf{H}\FFF = (\mathsf{H}\FFF,\,0)$ of complete locally convex topological vector spaces with trivial differential.
 If the transfer